 Starting your first year of university is an exciting milestone.
-However, it’s important to know how you are planning to manage your money, especially since university is pricey.
+However, it’s important to know how you are planning to manage your money, especially since university is pricy.
 In this article, I’ll share the practical tips I learned on how to save money as a first-year University of Waterloo student.

 1. Used Textbooks